-Comments From Your Proposal Review

-What suggestions were offered by the council or district representative who approved your project?

-Project Description and Benefit - Changes from the Proposal

-As projects are planned, changes are usually necessary.
+Comments From Your Proposal Review What suggestions were offered by the council or district representative who approved your project?
+Project Description and Benefit - Changes from the Proposal As projects are planned, changes are usually necessary.
 If they are major, it is important to confirm they are acceptable to the beneficiary.
 You should also discuss major changes with those who approved your proposal, and also with your coach, to get an idea if the changes will be acceptable to your board of review.
 How will your project be different from your approved proposal?
+Will the above we had the united week and a subject to the boundaries.
 Will the changes make the project more, or less, helpful to the beneficiary?
-Explain:

-Present Condition or Situation Include "before" photographs to show the board of review as attachments.
+Explain: Present Condition or Situation Include "before" photographs to show the board of review as attachments.
 Describe the present condition of the worksite.
 For an event or activity, describe your biggest obstacles.